MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 # Using the Push API

-The Visual Studio App Center Push service (ACPs) offers two ways to send notifications to registered devices:
+The Visual Studio App Center Push (ACP) service offers two ways to send notifications to registered devices:

 + Using the [App Center Portal](~/push/send-notification.md)
 + Using the App Center Push API (described in this document)